MileHacker Logo

 Public Transportation Options

 Bus routes generally radiate from downtown points.
 Key hubs include Dongfang Bus Station, which serves as a departure point for long-distance routes, and intersections inside the city center.
 Bus stops are frequent along main roads.
-Specific route maps are available at bus stops or via local navigation apps.
+Specific route maps are available at bus stops or through local navigation apps.

 Bus System Overview

-• Fares are typically low, ¥1-5 per ride.
+• Fares are typically low, ¥1-5 for each ride.

 • Operate from early morning (6:00 AM) until late evening (9:00-10:00 PM).